Bezels & Blades - Tools With A Purpose

 I have written about my relationship with knives from an EDC standpoint while at CIA (READ HERE), and it’s true that the essentials for every Case Officer generally include a watch, pen, knife, and flashlight.

 For generations, soldiers and intelligence officers have deployed around the globe to carry out vital national security operations.
-While the tradecraft, technology, and locations evolve over time, two things present with every practitioner both then and now are a simple wristwatch and a knife.
-Yarborough, Ka-Bar, and Fairbairn-Sykes are as iconic in our community as Submariner, Tuna, and Seamaster.
-When we return from these conflicts our blades are talismans, physical embodiments of the people, hardship and accomplishments we encountered.
+While the tradecraft, technology, and locations evolve over time, two things present with every practitioner, both then and now, are a simple wristwatch and a knife.
+Yarborough, Leatherman, and Fairbairn-Sykes are as iconic in our community as Submariner, Seamaster, and G-Shock.
+When we return from these conflicts, our blades are talismans, physical embodiments of the people, hardship, and accomplishments we encountered.
 Their value is more than the sum of their parts.
-Even a simple and relatively cheap Spyderco can be an heirloom.
+Even a simple and relatively cheap Spyderco (or a Timex) can be an heirloom.

 UDT Issued Tudor Submariner and SOG Knife (Photo Credit: UDT/SEAL Museum)

 Today everything is perishable: phones, computers, cars, and even spouses are replaced every few years.
-Most of these commodities are plastic and digital, and there are few functional tools capable of being used for decades and passed down to the next generation.
-No one needs a mechanical watch, premium knife, or titanium pen, but we use them because of what they represent and the stories they tell.
+Most of these commodities are plastic and digital, and there are fewer functional tools capable of being used for decades and passed down to the next generation.
+No one needs a mechanical watch, a premium knife, or a titanium pen, but we use them because of what they represent and the stories they tell.
+They are tools with purpose and meaning.

 Knifemakers & Watchmakers

 Just as we do with watches, we appreciate blades for their utility, but also their design and craftsmanship.
 Like a good watchmaker, knifemakers are hyper-focused on details.
-They obsess over design, materials, and aesthetics to create a premium functional tool.
-These are purpose-built tools, not collectibles or fashion accessories.
+They obsess over design, materials, and aesthetics to create a premium functional tool meant to last a lifetime.
+These are purpose-built tools meant to be used, not collectibles or fashion accessories.

-Similar to our approach to timepieces, when it comes to knives, we are brand agnostic and support a wide range of knifemakers, particularly those that focus on made-in-America and the community.
-The “knife community” is just as tribal as the “watch community” with online forums dissecting every detail and material to support “their brand.”
+Similar to our approach to timepieces, when it comes to knives, we are brand agnostic and support a wide range of knifemakers.
+The “knife community” is just as tribal as the “watch community”, with online forums dissecting every detail and material to support “their brand.”
+To date, we have released three knives: the Birdwatcher, the SEAF Jr with Wolf Forty, and the original Mosebey.
+Now, an updated version of the Mosebey is coming soon, complete with MagnaCut steel with a black oxide tumbled finish and OD Green Linen Micarta scales (details HERE).

 The Best Knives (& Watches) Are Gifts